alexmc2/movie_recommendations/README.md

 I was inspired to make this app while watching a Colt Steel Udemy tutorial on OpenAI text embeddings where a sample of film data was used for demonstration purposes.
 I thought it would be a fun and interesting challenge to expand on this idea with a much larger dataset and a frontend user interface.
 I used scripts to collect the data for the top 10,000 films on IMDB and embedded this into the vector database using OpenAI's text-embedding-ada-002 model.

 The backend is built with Python (Flask), and ~~Vite~~ Next.js is used for the frontend.
-I've used Chroma vector database to store the embeddings due to it's easy integration with OpenAI.
+I've also created an Amazon RDS SQL database to store the film data, and this is used to make image cards on the frontend for each film recommendations.

-The app will be deployed using AWS.
-I've also uploaded the film data to Amazon RDS (an SQL database) and this data is used to make image cards on the frontend.
+The app will also be deployed using AWS.

 Here's an interesting 2D visualisation of the embeddings created by the text-embedding-ada-002 model.
 This graph represents the top 10,000 films on IMDB which have been clustered together based on relatedness between the films.